 - Exoskeleton made of ten fused plates covered in red spines

-- Spines connected by ball joints so can move in any direction
+- Spines connected to body by ball joints so can move in any direction

-- Every other section has holes for long, flexible tube feet poking out among the spines
+- Exoskeleton has holes for long, flexible tube feet poking out among the spines

 - Alaska to Baja California, Mexico

-- Just below the low tide line to about 300 feet deep
+- Live just below the low tide line to about 300 feet deep

 - They avoid sand or muddy sediment

 - Female urchins release orange eggs and males release white sperm into the water column